 Gambia Participates creates a lot of platforms in which citizens are sensitized about their rights towards the government and are given the chance to raise their concerns as well.

-CIVIL SOCIETY SEEKS COURT ACTION OVER DECISION BY NAMS TO AWARD THEMSELVES 54.4 MILLION BUILDING LOANS Two leading CSO groups, Gambia Participates and Centre for
+CIVIL SOCIETY SEEKS COURT ACTION OVER DECISION BY NAMS TO AWARD THEMSELVES 54.4 MILLION BUILDING LOANS Two leading CSO groups, Gambia Participates and Centre for Research and Policy Development, have mounted a legal challenge on

 This Participatory Video, produced by the people of Kafuta, in the West Coast Region of The Gambia looks into the contentious issue of land grabbing which has plagued them for the past 14 years or so.
 It highlights the stories of residents of Kafuta, who as a community had suffered from the occupation of a vast area of their farmlands by The Karafi Group, denying them access to utilize it for their farming activities, which is the main economic activity of the community.